The Backlot Murders

 The Backlot Murders (also known as Death is Directing in Germany) is a 2002 American slasher film directed by David DeFalco.
 It stars Priscilla Barnes, Charles Fleischer and Corey Haim.
 The film follows a killer in an Elvis mask, murdering the cast and crew of a music video shoot.

 Synopsis

-When a rock band travels to a movie lot to shoot a music video, they aren't expecting much — especially since the main reason the band is getting the video is that its lead vocalist (Brian Gaskill) is dating the daughter (Jamie Anstead) of a big shot record producer (Tom Hallick).
+When a rock band travels to a movie lot to shoot a music video, they are not expecting much — especially since the main reason the band is getting the video is that its lead vocalist (Brian Gaskill) is dating the daughter (Jamie Anstead) of a big shot record producer (Tom Hallick).
 However, soon after they arrive, they find themselves sharing their stage with a serial killer in an Elvis mask.